Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 # Media Controller

 You can establish communication between a media controller server and a media controller client.
 You can send commands from the client to the server, and the client can request updated metadata and playback information from the server.
-Each profile provides a different interface of media controller, as you can see in [Mobile Media Controller](mobile/media-controller.md) and [Wearable Media Controller](wearable/media-controller.md).

 The main features of the Media Controller API include: